Club Olimpia: Other sports

 Olimpia is also well known for training athletes that compete in other sports such as boxing, swimming, tennis and handball.
 Olimpia also has a successful futsal team, currently playing in the Paraguayan futsal first division.

 Basketball

 Just like in football, Olimpia is the most successful basketball team in Paraguay.
-Since 1937 it has won 29 national championships, with the twelve consecutive titles from 1946 to 1957 as the most amazing feat in their resume.
+Since 1937 it has won 29 national championships, with the twelve consecutive titles from 1946 to 1957.